canaxess/ACME-fashion-house/3-improve-structure-of-webform/5-use-inline-error-messages/finish/README.md

 ## Solution
 * The inline error message has been added within the label element

+Placing the inline error message (the span element) within the `<label>` element uses the established programmatic association with the control.
+When the control receives focus, the label is announced followed by the error message.

+The error message can be injected into the `<label>` element or a style toggled to only show the message on error.

+### Code
 ```html
 <label for="first" class="correct">First Name (required)
   <span class="inline-alert alert-primary">First Name is empty</span>